Jean Ker, Countess of Roxburghe: Sickness in the queen's household

-Jean Drummond wrote to the King's Advocate in Scotland Thomas Hamilton in May 1608, mentioning that she had told the queen that King James had compensated him for his silver mine at Hilderston.
-She congratulated him on this windfall payment and on the birth of a daughter.
-She had discussed whether Anne of Denmark would be a godparent, and Anne said had said not.
-Hamilton's daughter was christened Anna, after the queen.
-Drummond wrote; "I acquentit hir Maiesti with your gud luk; for the king no shuner gaive you mony for your mynd, bot God send you a chyld to bestow it on.
-Hir Maiesti was wel contentit that you gaive your dochter that neme, bot says sho wil not allow hir for hir goddochtir becaus you did not aduertis hir, that sho micht have don to you as sho had don to uthers".

-In December 1608 the disgraced Lord Balmerino believed that Drummond was acting in his favour.
-He was found guilty of treason in March 1609 and sentenced to be beheaded, quartered, and demeaned as a traitor.
-The sentence was not carried out, due to the intercession of Anne of Denmark at the instance of Jean Drummond.
+Drummond and Spain

-Spanish diplomats also saw Jean Drummond as a route to influence the queen, and she was recommended by the ambassador Juan de Tassis and received a Spanish pension.
-Her pension of 3000 felipes was usually paid in July.
+Spanish diplomats also saw Jean Drummond as a route to influence the queen, and she was recommended by the ambassador Juan de Tassis, 1st Count of Villamediana and received a Spanish pension.

 Tassis and the Constable of Castile gave her an aigrette studded with 75 diamonds in 1604, made in Brussels by Jean Guiset.
 The Constable was hesitant about awarding a pension to a woman.
 In 1611 the Spanish ambassador Alonso de Velasco wrote that a Catholic priest was concealed at the court of Anne of Denmark, posing as Drummond's servant.
 On 29 July 1612, a Spanish diplomat, the Marquis de Flores spoke with her at Somerset House after his audience with the queen.
 Drummond pressed him for further information, suggesting that he planned to continue negotiations about the marriage of Princess Elizabeth.

+Her pension of 3000 felipes or 1,500 ducats was usually paid in July.
+Spanish diplomats referred to her and her pension by an alias or codename, possibly using Rugero, and later Florían and Oriana.

+In 1615, the English ambassador in Madrid, John Digby, made inquiries about the rewards she received, and reported to King James, "in the list for a distribution of the Spanish ambassador in England, his ordinary allowance a thousand five hundred crowns, ordained to be bestowed upon occasions in presents and New Year's gift upon Lady Jane Drummond.
+But I am bound withal in conscience to let your Majesty understand that in all the advertisements that have come to my hands, I cannot perceive that she ever received any thing, but only a slight jewel or two, and a basin and ewer of some rich stone given by the Spanish ambassador in England, as I conceive at her marriage.
+Neither in all the letters and dispatches of the Spanish ambassador in England which I can find, any one thing to her prejudice".

+Friendship, tranquility, and pictures

-In November 1611 Drummond compared the queen's reputation to be content among "harmless pictures in a paltry gallery" with the Earl of Salisbury's "great employments in fair rooms".
+In November 1611 Drummond compared the queen's reputation to be content among "hermites pictures in a paltry gallery" with the Earl of Salisbury's "great employments in fair rooms".
 Her remark draws attention to Anne of Denmark's collection, and contrasts the smaller and more private spaces housing the queen's pictures with the halls and presence chambers where public statecraft was enacted.

+With other members of the queen's household, Drummond was given mourning clothes on the death of Prince Henry in 1612.
 In 1612 and 1613 Drummond was involved in the affairs of her friend Anne Livingstone, who was trying to have her husband Alexander Seton of Foulstruther recognised as Earl of Eglinton.
+Livingstone offered to send her gifts of linen and aquavitae.
 Drummond wrote to Anne Livingstone of developments during the queen's progress to Bath following the wedding of Princess Elizabeth and Frederick V of the Palatinate.
 She successfully persuaded the queen to intercede with King James in her friend's favour.